 No investment is without its risks.
 But the risks involved in agriculture-related investments are substantial.
-Crops can fail due to poor soil management.
-That can quickly reduce the value of the land on the open market.
-There are cases of scams involving lands that are completely inaccessible.
-There are no access roads or infrastructure.
+Crops can fail due to poor soil management, which can quickly reduce the value of the land on the open market.
+There are cases of scams involving lands that are completely inaccessible, lacking access roads or infrastructure.
 How can land possibly appreciate under such conditions?
 Worst of all, the entire scheme can go bust.
 Especially when a financial adviser has no direct experience in agribusiness and resides overseas.

 The Worm Scam: A Case Study

 Not all agribusiness and crop scams involve real estate.
 They can also involve living creatures.
 Even worms.

 Believe it or not, vermiculture is the breeding of worms for their waste material.
 Manufacturers of compost use that organic byproduct as a high-quality soil additive.
 Beginning in 1998, a fraudster by the name of Greg Bradley embarked on a worm scam.
 It eventually cost approximately 2,400 growers of worms in 40 U.S. states a total of $25 million.